 I began my own journey with the Vipassana Meditation Foundation and I cannot recommend them enough.
 Their teacher, S.N.
 Goenka, gives the clearest and most compelling instruction I have ever heard.
 And though he died some years back, his classes were all recorded as audio and video, and are still as wonderful as when he was alive.

 For a donation, they take wonderful care of their students.
 Their only requirements are that you attend all the lessons, practice diligently with the other meditators in the hall and maintain complete silence for the entire time you’re there.
-Though the method they teach is quite different to the methods described in this book, in essence, they all go to the same place.
+Though the method they teach is quite different to the methods I use, and teach, in essence, they all go to the same place.